pojntfx/irasync-backend/README.md

 # irasync-backend

-> An Irasync GraphQL API backend implemented using Apollo Server for Express and MongoDB.
+> An Irasync GraphQL API backend implemented using Apollo Server for Express and PostgreSQL.
 > Irasync is still evaluating and testing different stacks!
 Check out the different branches of this repo to try out the experiments.

 ## Build Setup